cern-eos/eos/doc/quickstart/ns_quarkdb.rst

     redis.password_file /etc/eos.keytab
   fi

+In this example, we're using the EOS keytab file as a password for QuarkDB as well.
+The entire file contents will be read, and used as the password.
+No special parsing of the keytab file occurs, the entire thing is considered as the secret string.
+We're using the EOS keytab just for convenience, in principle any 32+ character string can be used as a password.
+Check out the `QDB documentation http://quarkdb.web.cern.ch/quarkdb/docs/master/AUTHENTICATION.html`_ for more information regarding password authentication.

 Using this as a reference, we start customizing the configuration files for our three QuarkDB instances:

 .. code-block:: bash